southwane/southwane/README.md

-- 👋 Hi, I’m southwane
+- 👋 Wad up, I’m Southwane
 - 👀 I’m interested in learning web development, specifically, HTML, CSS, and Javascript
 - 🌱 I’m currently learning react and nextjs
 - 💞️ I’m looking to collaborate on any type of HTML, CSS, or Javascript-related web development project.
-- 📫 How to reach me send an email
+- 📫 Send an email If you need to contact me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: